UK pension taxation for US expats: Complete 2025/26 guide

 - Article 18 exceptions: Certain public pensions or government service schemes may be exempt under treaty terms.

-- Tie-breaker rules: If you’re a dual resident, treaty rules prioritize home, centre of vital interests, habitual abode, and nationality to determine taxing rights.
+- Tie-breaker rules: Dual residency can trigger tests like home, centre of vital interests, habitual abode, and nationality.

 NOTE!
 The treaty does not shield you from trust reporting under US law.
-Even if tax is credited or exempted, you may still owe filing duties like Forms 3520 or FBAR for UK pension schemes treated as foreign trusts.
+Even when the UK pension US tax is reduced, filing duties can still apply, including Form 3520, Form 8938, and FBAR for a trust-based pension.

 Tax credit or tax exemption?